 Set up the Liberator to accept permissions from Director

 Director connects to Liberator as a Permissioning Adapter.
 The Liberator needs to be configured for this.
 Normally this is done by implementing and deploying a Liberator Permissioning Service blade (a Config blade).

-- Configure the Single Sign-on system to secure the Director Web application.
+Configure the single sign-on (SSO) system to secure the Director Web application

 Configure Director's users using the security role name